 Contact Our Condo Attorneys Now

-When you buy a condo, you become a member of a condominium association, which is essentially an entity that all condo unit owners at your property are a part of.
-Each unit owner is responsible for paying a share of expenses that concern the common areas.
-The amount of common area expense that a condo unit owner is responsible for paying is based upon the percentage of square footage that their unit represents.
-Thus, if a condo unit represents 10% of the square footage at the condominium property, its owner is responsible for 10% of the common area expenses.
-An example of a common area expense is pool maintenance – funds from the condo association reserve would be used to pay those costs.
-Similarly, a condominium roof leak is another example of a common area expense.
+When you buy a condo, you become a member of a condominium owners association (COA) — an entity that all condo unit owners at your property are a part of.
+As a condo owner and member of your COA, you will be required to pay a monthly association fee.
+A unit owner’s failure to pay common fees has severe consequences under Massachusetts condo laws.
+Each condo unit owner is responsible for paying a share of expenses concerning the common areas.
+The amount a condo unit owner is responsible for paying is based upon the percentage of square footage that their unit occupies.

 What Are Condominium Rules and Bylaws?

-- The method of payment for necessary work of maintenance, repairs, and replacements of common areas
+- The method of payment for necessary work of maintenance, repairs, and replacements of common areas.

-- The procedure for hiring all personnel
+- The procedure for hiring personnel.

 Are Condo Bylaws Legally Binding?